 Application for Admission to the Master of Science Degree Program

-The IIRP Graduate School is dedicated to the graduate education of adult learners who are baccalaureate college graduates.
+The IIRP is dedicated to the graduate education of adult learners who are baccalaureate college graduates.

-To be considered by the Committee on Admission, applicants must:
+To be considered by the Admissions Committee, applicants must:

-- have graduated from an accredited college or university with a cumulative GPA of 3.0 (on a 4.0 scale) or better, and
+- have graduated from a regionally accredited college or university with a cumulative Grade Point Average of 3.0 (B average) or better, and

 - submit three letters of reference, along with the Graduate School Recommendation Form.
 These letters should be from persons who know both the character of the applicant and the ability of the applicant to be successful in demanding graduate study in our professional discipline, and